What is a Dilating Pupil?

 Watch as the lighting on her face gradually dims and the natural eye pupil on the left becomes larger – the artificial eye pupil on the right follows – appearing to get larger and smaller as the lighting changes.

 If you wear a prosthetic eye, we can add a dilating pupil effect into your next prosthesis, along with matching your natural eye color to virtual perfection so nobody will ever notice.
-Years of collaboration with Fredric Harwin has merged his artistic abilities and skills with our technical skills to create the digital dilating pupil.
+Years of collaboration with Fredric Harwin and his artistic abilities, combined with our technical skills led to the creation of the digital dilating pupil.

 Patented Digital Iris with Dilating Pupil